 Punclut welcomes visitors every day.
-The cafe and attractions opening hours vary depending on the place.
-Typically cafes and restaurants are open from 08:00 am until late at night.
+The cafe and attraction’s opening hours vary depending on the place.
+Typically cafes and restaurants are open from 8 AM until late at night.

 Punclut Ciumbuleuit Entrance Fee

-There is no admission to enter Punclut Highland.
-There are a lot of cafes, visitor can simply just order food and beverage.
-And enjoy the city lights.
-Or walk and play in the leisure park D’dieuland.
-The entry to D’Dieuland is IDR 10,000 on weekdays and IDR 15,000 on weekends.
+There is no admission to enter Punclut highland.
+There are a lot of cafes and restaurants here.
+Visitors can simply just order food and beverage, sit back and enjoy the city lights.
+There is one leisure park D’dieuland and it charges tickets Rp10.000 on weekdays and Rp15.000 on weekends.

 |Punclut Ciumbuleuit Entrance Fee|